Book 16

 A) Answer these questions:

-7. How did he discover that he had been cheated?
+9. How did he discover that the story was false?

 B) Which words in the story mean the opposite of: